Below is a checklist of the documents required for a completed application:

 - Include recognitions and achievements (e.g. licenses, publications, and awards).

 - Send a typewritten essay explaining to the Graduate Admission Committee why you would like to pursue the program of graduate study you have chosen.
 Additional information regarding your academic performance, as well as professional experience, may also be included in the supplement.

-- Transcripts from every accredited college or university attended (not just the degree granting institution) must be sent either to Pace University, directly from the academic institution, or forwarded by the applicant in sealed envelopes from the academic institution.
+- Transcripts from every accredited college or university attended (not just the degree granting institution) must be sent either to Pace University, directly from the academic institution electronically or by mail, or forwarded by the applicant in sealed envelopes from the academic institution.